Mimoomsa/Mimoomsa/README.md

 <h3 align="center">₊˚ ‿︵‿︵‿︵୨୧ · · ♡ · · ୨୧‿︵‿︵‿︵ ˚₊</h3>
 <h3 align="center">
-  My name's Cody, or Moom!
+  I go by Cody, Moom, or Neph!
 Whichever you please.
-You can call me that name anytime without asking.
+You can call me either anytime without asking.
   <br> ↳  🌸 :: I use he/him, she/her, they/them, and ey/em pronouns.
   <br> ↳  🌸 :: I'm Nonbinary, Sapphic, and AroAceflux!
   <br>